 Still, we are interested in results from different compiler suites, so specify at least one version of each.

-Currently the NUT Jenkinsfile-dynamatrix only looks at various COMPILER variants for this use-case, disregarding the versions and just using one that the environment defaults to.
+Currently the NUT Jenkinsfile-dynamatrix only looks at various COMPILER variants for qemu-nut-builder use-cases, disregarding the versions and just using one that the environment defaults to.

 The reduced set of labels for QEMU workers looks like: